-This course provides a general overview of the field of marketing, including price, product, place, and promotion of consumer goods.
-Marketing strategies, channels of distribution and marketing research, consumer types, social classes, and consumer attitudes as they relate to marketing are presented.
+This course provides a general overview of the field of marketing including price, product, place, and promotion of consumer goods.
+Marketing strategies, channels of distribution, marketing research, consumer types, social classes, and consumer attitudes as they relate to marketing are presented.

 BUS 296-297.
 BUSINESS INTERNSHIP I AND II (5 credits each) PREREQUISITES: BUS 296-297: Minimum GPA of 2.0 (C).
+BUS 296: At least 12 quarter hours completed.
+BUS 297: Successful completion of BUS 296.